stat6250-w18/course-questions-wiki/week-05/README.md

 - Question (lsun20-stat6250): Why the answer is "missing"?
 - *Question* (xyin6-stat6250): What statement is the next after defining the _N_ & _ERROR_ values?
 - Question (tbishaw-stat6250): What are included in the descriptor portion of the SAS data set?
+- Answer (sbagdi-stat6250): It includes- Name of the data set, Number of vriables, attribute and names of the variables.
 * Question (ljiang11-stat6250): Why at the beginning of the execution phase, the variables that aren't executed are set to missing?
 - *Question* (aacharya4−stat6250): What happens to the automatic variable 'N' of program data vector with each iteration of the DATA step?
 - *Answer* (aacharya4−stat6250): With each iteration of the DATA step, the automatic variable 'N' is increamented by 1.